Procedure at Time of Death

 " ...For how can I thank you now that you're gone?
 The question has troubled me for ever so long.
 I'll make the most of your choice and your passive teaching style.
 To learn all I can in our short while.
 Then I'll be ready, when my elder time comes.
 To share what I've learned with more of the young..."

 Excerpt from a poem written by an OHSU medical student

 To determine if the body is acceptable, we will proceed with our medical screening.
-This procedure usually occurs over the phone with a Nurse, Hospice or Caregiver.
-If the donor is accepted we will send transportation for pick-up and delivery to OHSU.
+This procedure usually occurs over the phone with a nurse, hospice worker or caregiver.
+If the donor is accepted, we will send transportation for pick-up and delivery to OHSU.
 Transportation will also assist in the completion and filing of the death certificate.

 If a donor has an existing pre-arrangement with a funeral home, please contact that funeral home and use their professional services for assistance into the body donation program.